Ewooral/Ewooral-Tutorials/programming logic and design/understanding_computer_systems.md

     ## Suppose you instruct someone to make a cake as follows:

+    ```
         * Get a bowl
         * Stir
         * Add two eggs
         * Add a gallon of gasoline
         * Bake at 350 degrees for 45 minutes
         * Add three cups of flour
+    ```

-    **NB** Even though the cake-baking instructions use English language syntax correctly, the instructions are out of sequence, some are missing, and some instructions belong to procedures other than baking a cake.
+    **NB** Even though the cake-baking instructions use English language *syntax* correctly, the *instructions are out of sequence*, some are missing, and some instructions belong to procedures other than baking a cake.

+12. # A variable
+  is a named memory location whose value can vary.

+13. The instruction set *myAnswer = myNumber * 2* is an example of a processing operation.
+  In most programming languages, an *asterisk* is used to indicate *multiplication*, so this instruction means “Change the value of the memory location myAnswer to equal the value at the memory location myNumber times two.”